ashitamv/Training-a-RNN-model-on-the-given-dataset/README.md

 **Tech Stack Used -** Python, Pytorch

 **Highlights -**
-- Training a RNN model on given dataset : By Venkata Ashita Medam
+- Training a RNN model on given dataset